ethereumclassic/ethereumclassic.github.io/content/blog/2024-02-07-correcting-the-coinmarketcap-about-ethereum-classic-section/index.zh.md

 What is relevant is what ETC represents, which is that it is the largest and most secure smart contracts blockchain in the world.

-All other networks that seem larger because they have higher market caps are less secure, therefore ETC has a unique value proposition that needs to be highlighted by CMC.
+All other smart contract networks that seem larger because they have higher market caps are less secure, therefore ETC has a unique value proposition that should be highlighted by CMC.

 ## Section: How Is Ethereum Classic Different From Ethereum?